mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

 ## Technical Requirements and Setup

+### Technical Requirements
-These are the main tools we use for working with the code and documentation:
+These are the tools we use for working with the code and documentation.

 - [volta](https://volta.sh/) to manage node versions.
 - [Node.js](https://nodejs.org/en/). `volta install node`
 - [pnpm](https://pnpm.io/) package manager. `volta install pnpm`
 - [npx](https://docs.npmjs.com/cli/v8/commands/npx) the packaged executor in npm.
 This is needed [to install pnpm.](#2-install-pnpm)

+Follow [the setup steps below](#setup) to install them and verify they are working

+### Setup

+Follow these steps to set up the environment you need to work on code and/or documentation.

-### 1. Fork and clone the repository
+#### 1. Fork and clone the repository

 In GitHub, you first _fork_ a repository when you are going to make changes and submit pull requests.